Cray-HPE/docs-csm/operations/iscsi_sbps/iscsi_sbps.md

 ## Introduction

-iSCSI based boot content projection solution named Scalable Boot Content Projection Service (SBPS) is a boot content projection solution that replaces the former Cray [Content Projection Service (CPS)](../../glossary.md#content-projection-service-cps) and [Data Virtualization Service (DVS)](../../glossary.md#data-virtualization-service-dvs).
+iSCSI based boot content projection solution named Scalable Boot Content Projection Service (SBPS) is a boot content projection solution that replaces the Cray [Content Projection Service (CPS)](../../glossary.md#content-projection-service-cps) and [Data Virtualization Service (DVS)](../../glossary.md#data-virtualization-service-dvs).
 SBPS projects boot content like `rootfs` and [Cray Programming Environment (CPE)](../../glossary.md#cray-programming-environment-cpe) images.
 SBPS is aimed to offer better reliability, availability, security, ease and speed of deployment and ease of management than CPS/DVS.
 SBPS was introduced in CSM 1.6.
-CPS and DVS are removed in CSM 1.7.
+In CSM 1.7, support is removed for projecting root filesystems and PE images using CPS and DVS.

 The SBPS solution is spread across different components, including: